telecomaster/proyect_temperatura_csv/README.md

 # proyect_temperatura_csv
-just a test to pick some Get request from a csv
+just a test to pick some Get request from a .csv file